StudSec/pwncrates/data/pages/contributing.md

 # Contributing
 StudSec is community driven, because of this we want anyone to be able to help out!

+## "Getting started" page
+The getting started page is aimed at helping beginners get started with CTF's, found an amazing resource you want to add?
+See something that can be improved?
+Spot a Typo?
+You can contribute to it by going to https://github.com/StudSec/pwncrates and make a pull request with the proposed changes to `data/pages/getting_started.md`.

+For more information on pull requests see here: https://www.youtube.com/watch?v=8lGpZkjnkt4

 ### New challenge
 Anyone is free to submit a new challenge, and we will gladly credit you for your hard work.
 However, do keep in mind the challenges are tested before being deployed, and they might be